EdwinKuo1337/Old_Discriminator/README.md

 # Old_Discriminator
-some of the discriminator code that I worked on when I first joined the research group
+Some of the discriminator code that I worked on when I first joined the research group The task is to re-identification using Wi-Fi signal These files are for training and testing our model and the discriminator